Please ensure Javascript is enabled for purposes of website accessibility Do Blue Blocking Lenses Have To Be Sunglasses?

 When we think of blue blocking lenses, we think of sunglasses because we all know that blue light is part of the natural light spectrum and there is a great risk when we are exposed to it from the sun.
 However, there are some benefits to the sun’s blue light exposure.

-• Natural blue light aids in the production of vitamins
+Aids in the production of vitamins

-• Natural blue light enhances attention and reaction time
+Enhances attention and reaction time

-• Natural blue light plays a role in psychological well-being
+Plays a role in psychological well-being

 These benefits do not mean we stop wearing sunglasses.
 Exposure to too much natural blue light can still cause eye damage.
 Blue light has a very short wavelength and is visible to the human eye.
 It is the only wavelength that penetrates the cornea.
 Once that happens, it directly hits the retina, which is the focusing screen of the eye.
 Blue light doesn’t focus on the retina as other colors do, therefore problems can occur.
 So, wearing a good pair of sunglasses with a high percentage of blue light blockage will protect the eyes from excessive exposure and subsequent damage whenever we work or play outside.

 Unlike the TV, which is normally viewed from a distance, these devices are viewed close to our faces, intensifying blue light exposure to our eyes.
 A pigment at the back of the eye provides some protection, but it works best in daylight.
 It becomes short-lived after sundown when blue light exposure is heightened by use of our electronic devices.

-The result is acute eye damage such as:
+Excessive blue light exposure can lead to several eye and health problems, including age-related macular degeneration in the form of photo-oxidation, insomnia, Dry Eye Syndrome, tired eyes, and digital eye strain.
 For those who are at risk for age-related macular degeneration, the combination of oxygen and high intensity blue light increases the risk and may speed up the loss of eyesight.

 Receptors within our eyes are sensitive to blue light.
 These receptors, along with the sleep-regulating hormone melatonin, tell the body when it is day or night.
 This is known as circadian rhythm.
 Intense exposure to blue light disturbs the circadian rhythm.
 Our bodies become confused, wanting to stay awake and be alert at night, so we suffer from insomnia.
 Lack of sleep can escalate a variety of health problems that include hypertension, obesity, and depression.